rafaelcunha2013/vehicle-platoon-gym/README.md

 ## Citing

-If you find the codes or paper useful for your research, please cite our paper:
+If you find our codes or our paper useful for your research, please cite our work:

 ```bibtex
 @article{cunha2022reducing,